A Practiced Calm Will Serve You Well (1981)

-I think Burnie was sleeping in the right seat.
+I think Bernie was sleeping in the right seat.
 His dark visor was down and I hadn’t seen him stir since takeoff.
 We didn’t talk much in the airplane, something I liked about flying with him.
 He had twice my hours in this jet and all others, but we were somehow equals in this one.
 We flew as if solo, the left seat pilot did all the flying, navigating, and communicating.
 Our one concession to having two pilots was the guy in the right seat would organize all the charts and hand them to the left seater.
-Burnie had all that done in advance for our short trip down to Plattsburgh, New York and rested his head back against the ejection seat.
+Bernie had all that done in advance for our short trip down to Plattsburgh, New York and rested his head back against the ejection seat.
 I could never sleep like that.

 Passing twenty-two thousand feet, another two thousand to go, a glimmer on the instrument panel caught my eye.
 One of the needles was heading south.

 “Hey,” I heard from the right seat.
 Bernie fell silent as did the right engine.
 It was gone.

 “Slowing to 125 knots,” I said, “how about pulling out the relight checklist?”

 I declared an emergency with Boston Center and got clearance to descend into Bangor, right in front of us and within gliding distance if we needed it.

 “Dead engine throttle idle,” Bernie read as I pulled the right throttle aft.